iranvir/wsl2-labs/README.md

 want to create a different non-root user, and on and on....

 I also want to override a lot of the defaults that Microsoft and Distro maintainers provide.
-These scripts automate all of that preferences.
+These scripts automate all of my preferences.
 This gives me the freedom to experiment more freely within a WSL2 environment.
 If I break something, it just takes one command to start again with a clean slate!
+(I know we have Docker and Dockerfile, but where's the fun in that!)

-I also wanted to dip into PowerShell Scripting and Windows Automation, so if you see a better way of doing something that I am trying to accomplish, please let me know either by raising a PR, starting an issue, or just write me an email.
+I also want to learn more about PowerShell scripting and Windows Automation, so if you see a better way of doing something that I am trying to do here, please let me know either by raising a PR, starting an issue, or just write me an email.

 # How to use these scripts?